Are you a perfectionist? 10 questions to ask yourself to find out by Empower Counseling in Birmingham, Alabama.

 Dangers of Perfectionism:

 Perfection, of course, is an abstraction, an impossibility in reality.
-When taken too far, the striving for perfection can lead to negative outcomes, like procrastination, a tendency to avoid challenges, rigid all-or-nothing thinking, toxic comparisons, and a lack of creativity.
+When taken too far, striving for perfection can lead to negative outcomes, like procrastination, a tendency to avoid challenges, rigid all-or-nothing thinking, toxic comparisons, and a lack of creativity.
+If you find yourself relating to this post, check out these other helpful blogs on perfectionism:

 Kathryn Ely, at Empower Counseling is advanced trained in Acceptance Commitment Therapy which is proven affection for the treatment of anxiety, depression, and difficult life transitions.
 Empower Counseling is a Birmingham counseling clinic serving Mountain Brook, Homewood, Vestavia, Hoover, and all surrounding areas.
-Empower offers in-person and online counseling to college students, young adults and professionals.
+Empower offers in-person, coaching, and online counseling to college students, young adults, and professionals.
 Call Empower today at 730-6570.